-I’m a freelance documentary filmmaker, and live in London with my wife Kate, our son Finn and our dogs Eddie and Shelby.
+I’m a freelance documentary filmmaker, and live in Brighton, England with my wife Kate Lindsey, our son Finn and our dogs Eddie and Shelby.
 I’ve won over a dozen awards for my work in areas of conflict, including an Emmy, two BAFTAs, an RTS, a Grierson and the Foreign Press Association award for Journalist of the year.

 I studied English Literature at Durham University, and briefly worked in the theatre before starting out as a researcher and Assistant Producer of documentaries, working with directors including Rebecca Frayn, James Runcie, Ian Macmillan and Susannah White on a variety of documentary singles and series for Channel 4 and the BBC.